adiwg/mdEditor-doc/dashboard.md

 ### Editor region

 The editor region will display information based on the type of record that is currently selected.
-Selecting a **list icon** will display all of the the records contained in the associated group.
+Selecting a **list icon** will display all of the records contained in the associated group.
 Selecting a record will display record specific information and allow the record to be edited.